com-pas/contributing/docs/HOME.md

 #### Open Community Calls

-It's good to know that every other monday, we are having a so called Open Community Call.
+It's good to know that every other Monday, we are having a so called Open Community Call.
 Everyone participating in the CoMPAS project can join and talk about and ask question about the CoMPAS project.

 When the Open Community Calls are taking place, can be found at the [General CoMPAS mailing list calendar](https://lists.lfenergy.org/g/CoMPAS/calendar).